blobo184/PhD/Paper_2/External_validation_US/README.md

 The study predicts US Republican state-level vote share for even, 2:1 and 3:2:1 sample distributions.

 All scripts in code directory should be run in order.
+All data needs to be stored in Data directory.
+A Results directory needs to be created to save any results.

 Data necessary as follows:
   - 2016_turnout.csv made available in Data directory.